Hedegare's Blog

 Counting characters in a string is a common task in programming that can be both educational and useful.
 In this tutorial, we’ll be more specific and will walk through how to create a function to count the number of vowels in a given string.
 This guide is perfect for beginners and anyone looking to refresh their coding skills.

 We’ll start by identifying the problem.
-Our function will be receiving a string, count how many characters a
+Our function will be receiving a string, count how many characters a, e, i, o and u are present and return that value.
+Seems easy, so let’s get to work.

 The plan